Srushti2305/Personal_Bucket_list/README.md

 JavaScript:This includes functionality like add, check and  delete the item in the bucket list with adding interactivity to the application.

-Responsive Design Techniques:Applied CSS Flexbox and Grid for layout management, ensuring this application is pretty and functional on all screen sizes.
+Responsive Design Techniques:Applied CSS Flexbox  for layout management, ensuring this application is pretty and functional on all screen sizes.